Chile Travel and News | By Raul Silva M.

-Antofagasta, the capital of the homonymous region, also known as the "Second Region of Chile", is a seaport of 361,000 inhabitants (the fifth most populous city in Chile, according to the 2017 census).
-The distance by land from Santiago is 1368 km.
+Antofagasta, the capital of the region of the same name, also known as the "Second Region of Chile", is a port city with 361,000 inhabitants, making it the fifth most populous city in Chile according to the 2017 census.
+The distance from Santiago is 1368 km.

 How to get there